 If your financial circumstances have changed since your original application, you must let the lender know.
 Suppose a buyer lost their job or has taken out another line of credit, for example.
 In this case, the borrower will have to inform the lender of these changes.

-Your initial loan estimate is often included in the paperwork.
+Your initial loan estimate may be included in the paperwork.
 This will cover terms, the interest rate, closing costs, and the cost of obtaining the mortgage overall.
-You’ll also receive this document within 3 days of the closing of your home.
+If included, you'll also receive this document within 3 business days of the closing of your home.

 The mortgage note often accompanies a promissory note, which outlines how you need to pay back the loan to the lender.
 The promissory note will also outline financial details of repayment, such as your interest rate and payment method.